DarkmatterVale/JARVIS/README.md

 If you would like to contribute, please see the CONTRIBUTING.txt file for more details.

 ## License

+All of the code in this project, unless specifically otherwise stated, is licensed under MIT License.

+All code is Copyright (c) 2015 Vale Tolpegin & Matthew Nguyen.

 Please check the LICENSE file for further information about the licensing of this code.